 Economic Episodes in American History: The Great Depression, Part 4

 How does the Great Depression compare to the Great Recession?
-In this video, Great Depression expert David Wheelock of the St. Louis Fed puts the Great Depression in context of the Great Recession (2007- 2009), in terms of the length in months, real GDP, unemployment and inflation/deflation (CPI price level).
+In this video, Great Depression expert David Wheelock of the St. Louis Fed puts the Great Depression in context of the Great Recession (2007- 2009) in terms of real GDP, unemployment and inflation/deflation (CPI price level).

 David Wheelock gives a presentation on “The Great Depression” as part of an economic education workshop at the St. Louis Fed.
 Recorded July 11, 2013.

 Part 1: Why Do We Still Study the Great Depression?
 (5:55)

 Part 3: How Great Was the Great Depression?
 (3:06)

 Part 4: The Great Recession vs. the Great Depression (6:25)

 Part 5: What Caused the Great Depression?
 (9:59)

 Part 6: The Role of Bank Failures and Panics (11:33)

 Part 9: Lessons Learned and Concluding Remarks (3:01)